 Who is in a position of trust?

-However, it is not all together clear who will be regarded as falling into the category of being expected to safeguard, or not act against, the financial interests of another person.
+However, it is not limited to people in high positions.
 Employees who use their position to gain something for themselves even though they are not actually stealing property would be caught by this section.
 A clear example is where catering or bar staff buy in their own goods to sell to customers instead of those of the employers.
-What about the a nurse who is looking after a patient or a less formal carer?
+What about the nurse who is looking after a patient or even a less formal carer?
 It will in all cases come down to a matter of fact and degree as to who is or is not in a position of trust.